 Exploring the backcountry with your dog is a great way to create memories that will last a lifetime!
 As you’re getting prepared and packing up, make sure you have everything you need to keep your dog happy and healthy on your big adventure.
 Follow these tips before setting out to make your journey into the wild as safe and comfortable as possible.

 As you begin to scope out the perfect route for you and your travel buddy, make sure to choose one that is dog-friendly.
 Research any pet rules and regulations ahead of time for the trail you’re interested in.
-To help preserve protected lands, dogs are not allowed in National Parks (with the exception of registered service animals).
-If your canine is a service animal, have their paperwork handy to show to any park officials that might request it.
+To help preserve protected lands, dogs are not allowed in National Parks (with the exception of service animals).

 Protecting your dog in the backcountry is simple when you keep them on-leash.
 Fellow hikers and nearby wildlife will appreciate your taking responsibility, and it also gives you the ability to make sure they are safe by your side.
 This choice ensures you are leaving no trace on the trail, and protecting the environment and water run-off from contamination.